LoyolaChicagoBooks/unoapi/source/18-dpcpp/dpcpp.rst

 This has multiple benefits, including separation of concerns, unit testing, easier collaborative development, and the ability to defer certain decisions (e.g., what we’re integrating) until build time.

 In our exemplar, we’ll want to unit-test the function to be integrated and defer choosing a specific implementation of that function until build time.
-To be able to separately compile the function and call it inside a DPC kernel, we declare it in this SYCL-specific way:
+To be able to separately compile the function and call it inside a DPC++ kernel, we declare it in this SYCL-specific way:

 .. literalinclude:: ../snippets/snip-UnoAPI-sycl-external-interface.tex
   :language: c